1. GENERAL PROVISIONS

 Without prejudice to the provisions of Clause 3.2. and following of these General Terms and Conditions relating to the single current account, off-setting of accounts and the interrelationship of transactions, the Bank shall fulfil its obligations in the currency in which the account is denominated.
 The Client may not demand the restitution of holdings in a currency other than that in which they are denominated.

-If the currency in question is unavailable, the Bank may, but shall never be obliged to, remit the funds in the corresponding amount of national currency, all exchange losses or other losses being borne by the Client.
+If the currency in question is unavailable, the Bank may, but shall never be obliged to, remit the funds in the corresponding amount of euro currency, all exchange losses or other losses being borne by the Client.

 The Bank shall validly fulfil its obligations arising out of foreign currency accounts by crediting or debiting accounts held with the correspondent bank in the country of origin of the relevant currency or with a bank designated by the Client.
 In the latter case, the Client shall also bear the risk of insolvency of that bank.